vitaly-t/pg-promise/README.md

 ```

 Relying on this type of formatting for sql names and identifiers, along with regular variable formatting
-makes your application impervious to sql injection.
+makes your application impervious to [SQL injection].

 See also method [as.name] which implements SQL name formatting.

 #### Aliases

-An alias is a lighter (simpler + faster) SQL name, which only supports a text string, and is used via `:alias`:
+An alias is a lighter (simpler + faster) SQL name, which only supports a text string, and is used via the `:alias` filter:

 ```js
 db.query('SELECT $1:alias FROM $2:name', ['col', 'table']);